-Designed around busy parents this Surrey schools offers a flexi boarding option where students stay for an extended day and return home in the evenings; they are expected to stay overnight in a boarding house for 7 - 10 nights a year.
+Designed around busy parents, this Surrey-based mixed state boarding school for students aged seven to 18 offers a flexi boarding option.
+Students stay for an extended day and return home in the evenings; they are expected to stay overnight in a boarding house for 7 - 10 nights a year.
 For an additional £1,500 (Junior) and £2,100 (Senior) a term, students can stay at school from 7.30am until boarders in their year group go to bed.

 Wellington should be (very) high on the list for parents seeking an innovative ‘whole child’ boarding or day public school education for their children.
 Its weekly boarding students come on the school bus on Monday morning, and return home on Friday evening; its flexible boarding options can be booked for a single night or multiple nights, ideal for those late nights when your child may have additional sporting, rehearsal or other co-curricular commitments.

 There’s no one size fits all approach to boarding at this all-girls school, where students can opt for weekly, half weekly (staying Monday and Tuesday or Wednesday and Thursday nights) and occasional.
 It means students can avoid very early starts and late finishes, and offers day students opportunities to experience a taster of the full boarding experience that is so popular here.

 Read more: UK State Boarding: What, Where, How Much?